0x10Ayoub/0x10ayoub/README.md

 ### Hi there 👋

 I was a game developer in my previous life 😄.
-Now Front-end engineer at @obytes
+Now Mobile engineer at @obytes

 ---